AnswerDotAI/rerankers/README.md

 RankedResults(results=[Result(document=Document(text='I really like you', doc_id=1, metadata={'source': 'twitter'}), score=-2.453125, rank=1), Result(document=Document(text='I hate you', doc_id=0, metadata={'source': 'reddit'}), score=-4.14453125, rank=2)], query='I love you', has_scores=True)
 ```

-All rerankers will return a `RankedResults` object, which is a pydantic object containing a list of `Result` objects and some other useful information, such as the original query.
+All rerankers will return a `RankedResults` object, which is a Python object containing a list of `Result` objects and some other useful information, such as the original query.
 You can retrieve the top `k` results from it by running `top_k()`:

 ```python
 > results.top_k(1)